Strong corks derived from the Akbulut cork: Abstract

 \section{Abstract}

-Using instanton theory, we prove that the boundaries of the corks introduced by Auckly, Kim, Melvin, and Ruberman in \cite{Auckly2014StableII} are strong corks, and that any nontrivial linear combination of them also yields a strong cork.
-Furthermore, via Heegaard Floer theory, we show that they are strong corks with respect to a distinct involution, and we construct a larger family of strong corks that generalizes them.
-We also prove that the boundaries of the corks introduced by Tange \cite{Tange2016FiniteOC} are strong corks and that any nontrivial linear combination of them yields a strong cork.
+We prove that the boundaries of the corks introduced by Auckly, Kim, Melvin, and Ruberman and by Tange are strong corks.
+Furthermore, we prove that any nontrivial linear combination of them yields a strong cork, and we construct a larger family of strong corks that generalizes them.
+These results rely on the instanton-theoretic invariant \(r_s\) introduced by Alfieri, Dai, Mallick, and Taniguchi.